Senator Farley Reflects on New York's Role in the Birth of This Nation

 "As one of the original 13 states, New York played a key role in helping construct the freedoms and rights we all appreciate as Americans," Senator Farley said.

 The Senator said that five days after the signing of the Declaration of Independence, New Yorkers abandoned the British Provincial Congress and formed their own Convention of the Representatives of the State of New York.
-Although their state was the scene of many battles fought in the American Revolution, New York residents still delivered large quantities of supplies to General George Washington.
+Although their state was the scene of many battles fought in the American Revolution, including the pivotal battle at Saratoga, New York residents still delivered large quantities of supplies to General George Washington and the troops.

 "New Yorkers also had the privilege of seeing the American flag christened when the Stars and Stripes was first flown in battle at Fort Stanwix in Rome," Senator Farley said.